-Profit from continuing operations1 before tax increased 407% to £751m (adjusted2 up 318%).
-Adjusted RoTE2 was up to 11.1% (2020: 4.3%) and adjusted Banking NIM2 increased 34bps to 1.87% (H120: 1.53%).
+Profit from continuing operations before tax increased 407% to £751m (adjusted up 318%).
+Return on ordinary shareholders' equity of 7.9% (2020: 2.9%) and Adjusted RoTE was up to 11.1% (2020: 4.3%), Banking NIM of 1.87% (H120: 1.50%), and adjusted Banking NIM increased 34bps to 1.87% (H120: 1.53%).

-Operating income was up 23% and adjusted operating income2 up 18% driven by higher net interest income following deposit repricing.
+Operating income was up 23% and adjusted operating income up 18% driven by higher net interest income following deposit repricing.
 Operating expenses increased 10% as a result of significant transformation programme investment.
-Adjusted operating expenses2 fell 2% with improved efficiency due to transformation investment.
+Adjusted operating expenses fell 2% with improved efficiency due to transformation investment.
 We made a modest release of Covid-19 related provision given the anticipated UK economic recovery which resulted in a £70m credit impairment write back.
 Provisions for other liabilities and charges increased by £125m to £190m, of which £112m related to the transformation programme.